hectormiguel1/CodeDiff-Project-1/README.md

 # HashMap

 * How it works/stores data
     * A Hashmap is a data structure that implementates the interface Map of Java.
 It stores data using the Key and Value relationship, each Key is paired to a unique value.
 To access both of them you can use the index of the another.
-You can not have duplicated key in the same hashmap and  it will replace the element of the corresponding key.
+You can not have duplicated key in the same hashmap but dupcated values are allowed.
 * How a client interacts with it (interface)
 * The pros and cons of using the data structure
 * The space and time complexity of its behavior